 What is HARO?

 HARO is a place for journalists and others to find sources for stories.
-As a freelance journalist, I know the frustration of trying to locate someone who offers the perfect insight for a story I’m working on.
-Even though I have a pretty large Rolodex of contacts and potential sources, there are times when I just need a quick quote or I find myself stuck.
+As a freelance journalist, I know the frustration of trying to locate someone with the perfect insight for a story.
+Even though I have plenty of connections, there are times when I just find myself stuck.

 When this happens, I can turn to HARO and usually find someone who will work well for my story.
 With HARO, journalists and others put out calls for experts who can help out.
-Some of the publications that turn to HARO for help include Fox News, Reuters, Mashable, The New York Times, ABC and The Globe and Mail.
-There are plenty of other media outlets and high-profile bloggers and content creators looking for knowledgeable sources and thought leaders to provide quotes, insights and be guests on podcasts and TV shows.
+Some of the publications that turn to HARO include Fox News, The New York Times, and ABC.
+There are plenty of high-profile bloggers and content creators looking for knowledgeable sources and thought leaders.
+Bloggers and content creators need them to provide quotes, insights and be guests on podcasts and TV shows.

-It doesn’t cost you anything to sign up as a source, and you can answer queries that fit your area of expertise.
+It doesn’t cost anything to be a source, and you can answer queries that fit your area of expertise.
 The main downside to HARO is that you end up vying with others to be chosen as someone used as a resource.
 With the right approach, however, you can increase the chances that you will be picked — and this in turn can help you build your online presence.

 How to Answer HARO Queries

-- Understand the query: Read through the query a couple of times to make sure you understand what the journalist is asking for.
-You need to make sure that you can present yourself as a good match, as well as fulfill the requirements asked for.
+Read through the query a couple of times to make sure you understand what the journalist is asking for.
+You need to make sure that you can present yourself as a good match, as well as fulfill the requirements.

-- Persistence is key: It might take several tries before you are quoted or asked for an interview.
+It might take several tries before you are quoted or asked for an interview.
 Keep at it, though.
 If you are targeted in your approach to answering queries and you offer good information, eventually you will be used.
-Once you are used, you will have the social proof to increase your chances of other interviews and further build your online presence.
+Afterwards, you will have the social proof to increase your chances of other interviews and further build your online presence.

-While HARO shouldn’t be your only effort to build your online presence, it can be a good part of raising your visibility and boosting your creditbility.
+While HARO shouldn’t be your only effort to build your online presence, it can be a good part of raising your visibility and credibility.